DamLabResources/damlab-wrappers/seaborn/plot/README.md

 ## Overview

 This wrapper provides a simple interface to create various types of seaborn plots from CSV data.
 It supports all seaborn plot types (barplot, histplot, scatterplot, etc.) and allows passing any additional parameters to the underlying seaborn functions.
 It also provides control over figure and axis properties.
 Multiple plots can be created on the same figure by providing lists of plot types and parameters.
+The wrapper also supports filling NA values in the data before plotting.

 ## Installation